Research Visa Sponsorship Jobs in Idaho

 Which companies and institutions sponsor visas for research roles in Idaho?

-Idaho National Laboratory is the state's largest single source of research visa sponsorship, regularly filing H-1B petitions for scientific and engineering roles.
-The University of Idaho and Boise State University sponsor researchers through both H-1B and J-1 categories.
+Idaho National Laboratory is the state's largest single source of research visa sponsorship, regularly filing H-1B visa petitions for scientific and engineering roles.
+The University of Idaho and Boise State University sponsor researchers through both H-1B and J-1 visa categories.
 In the private sector, companies in agricultural biotechnology and semiconductor manufacturing, including Micron Technology in Boise, have established sponsorship track records for research positions.

 Which visa types are most common for research roles in Idaho?